xtaran/ratpoison-desktop/README.md

-My ASUS EeePC 701 running Debian GNU/Linux Sid was the first box where I did not use FVWM anymore, because with a resolution of 800x480 on a 7 inch screen, you a) want to waste as few pixels as possible by title bars, borders, etc. and b) most of the time anything else than fullscreen windows doesn't make sense, moving windows around with the mouse makes even less sense.
+My ASUS EeePC 701 running Debian GNU/Linux Sid was the first box where I did not use FVWM anymore, because with a resolution of 800x480 on a 7 inch screen, you a) want to waste as few pixels as possible by title bars, borders, … and b) most of the time anything else than fullscreen windows doesn't make sense, moving windows around with the mouse makes even less sense.